jlivingood/IETF-L4S-Deployment/Conversational-AI-Latency.md

 points of aggregation.
 For example, in a DOCSIS network, this could be next to the Cable Modem Termination System (CMTS) to which end user cable modems connect.

-As a guideline for the purposes of this analysis, let's assume that the round-trip latency between an ISP peering edge and locally-interconnected compute servers (akin to CDN servers) is 10 ms. That leaves us with a remaining delay budget os 376 ms.
+As a guideline for the purposes of this analysis, let's assume that the round-trip latency between an ISP peering edge and locally-interconnected compute servers (akin to CDN servers) is 10 ms. That leaves us with a remaining delay budget of 376 ms.

 ### Working Latency (a.k.a.
 Network Responsiveness)